 Since I work in fashion, there are constantly new pieces entering my closet and never an equal number of outdated pieces going out.
-On top of that, I'm trading in my rather spacious L.A. apartment and selling my mobile closet—I mean car—for a much smaller apartment in New York City, where even having a standard closet is considered a luxury.
+On top of that, I was trading in my rather spacious L.A. apartment and selling my mobile closet—I mean car—for a much smaller apartment in New York City, where even having a standard closet is considered a luxury.
 I didn't just need a routine closet cleanout for the sake of a clearer headspace and smoother getting-dressed routine (though I've definitely benefitted from those).
 I needed to totally gut my closet.
 So when the team at the emerging resale app Mercari reached out to me about cleaning out my closet and selling my unwanted wares on the platform, I didn't think twice.

 What to Ditch and Keep

 Mistake #1: Owning multiple basics that serve the same purpose.

 I got rid of a lot of items that qualify as multiples.
 I pared back items like black trousers, pajama sets, and button-down shirts that I didn't even realize I owned so many versions of.

 Mistake #2: Holding on to jeans that blatantly don't fit.